ADHD RESOURCES

 LDAY maintains a list of local psychologists who do psych-eds.
 We also organize a clinic 3-4 times a year at our office with a visiting psychologist.

-Contact Leigh at 668-5167 or aurora@LDAYukon.com for the most up-to-date information and list of psychologists.
+Contact Stephanie at 668-5167 or ed@LDAYukon.com for the most up-to-date information and list of psychologists.